henriwoodcock/Applying-Modern-Best-Practices-to-Autoencoders/report/experiment.md

 # Conclusion
-Overall when attempting to use an autoencoder as a compression system, visual pleasing results are difficult to achieve and may not be possible
+Overall when attempting to use an autoencoder as a compression system, visual pleasing results are difficult to achieve and may not be possible.

+One aspect of an autoencoder that was not mentioned here was the information held in the encoder.
+In many situations the encoded format is the most important part and so it is best to optimise this instead of the overall output from the autoencoder.